Microkubes/microservice-security/oauth2/README.md

     // other initializations here...

-    service.Use(chain.ToGoaMiddleware(sc)) // attach the security chain as Goa middleware }
+    service.Use(chain.AsGoaMiddleware(sc)) // attach the security chain as Goa middleware }

 ```